STARS AND SOIL: CHAPTER THREE

 “My fathers trust me; who else would do it?”

 “Anyone else!
 You can train others; you can delegate some of that responsibility.”
 Caitlin shifted in her seat and pulled at a stray thread in her sleeves.
-The Ástfríður back away.
-“Look, I’m sorry, Caitlin, I didn’t mean to get like that.”
+The Ástfríður backed away.
+“Look, I’m sorry, Caitlin; I didn’t mean to get like that.”

 “It’s fine,” Caitlin said.